iosifvieru/pico-2d-engine/README.md

         this->set_cs(1);
     }

 To optimize rendering and avoid flickering a double buffered canvas is used.
 All the drawing operations are made in a back buffer and only the front buffer is rendered to the screen.
-On the next frame these two are changed.
+On the next frame these two are swapped.

 Example of drawing a pixel to canvas: